apache/spark/dev/README_RELEASE_BACKPORT_PROVIDER_PACKAGES.md

 simply ${VERSION%rc?}.
 This will allow us to rename the artifact without modifying the artifact checksums when we actually release.

-Each of the packages contains detailed changelog.
+Each of the packages contains a detailed changelog.
 Here is the list of links to the released packages and changelogs:

 <PASTE TWINE UPLOAD LINKS HERE.
 SORT THEM BEFORE!>